-Woman killed in Philly shooting rampage; gunman also dead
+Police: Philly gunman left rambling letter

 Story highlights

+(CNN)The Philadelphia man who went on a fatal shooting spree left an elliptical letter titled "Doomed" depicting a hatred for law enforcement but leaving few other clues about the rampage, the police commissioner said Saturday.

+"It was a bunch of rantings that was tantamount to rambling so it wasn't the most lucid letter," Commissioner Richard Ross told reporters.
+"It was more about himself than who he wanted to harm."

-(CNN)A gunman with a reported hatred of law enforcement went on a deadly tear late Friday in Philadelphia, ambushing a police sergeant and firing rounds into a tavern and a car before police shot him dead, authorities said.
+Nicholas Glenn went on a deadly tear late Friday in Philadelphia, ambushing a police sergeant and firing rounds into a tavern and a car before police shot him dead, Ross said.

-The rampage left a 25-year-old woman dead after she was shot seven times in the torso, police said.
+A 25-year-old woman died after she was shot seven times in the torso, police said.
 Two police officers and three others -- two men and a woman -- also were wounded.

+Detectives are investigating whether Glenn was linked to or inspired by outside groups or accomplices, but so far there is no evidence that he did not act alone, Ross said.
+Glenn's 9mm Ruger pistol had the serial number obliterated.

 "Right now we have a lot of questions.
-This is completely a bizarre situation," Philadelphia police Commissioner Richard Ross Jr. said at a press conference Saturday.
+This is completely a bizarre situation," Ross said.

-Ross said police found a rambling note at the scene that said the gunman hated police and probation officers and it mentions a "particular probation officer."
+Police found a note at the scene that said Glenn hated police and probation officers and it mentions one probabion officer in particular, Ross said.

-"Obviously we are trying to track that individual down to make sure they are OK first and foremost," he said.
+Based on the letter, Ross said, he suspected Glenn may have suffered from a mental illness.
+He also noted Ross had an extensive criminal history.

+"It is just one of those things that is surreal," he said.
+"Obviously he was hell-bent on hurting a lot of people.
+We still aren't sure why."

 Sergeant shot in protective vest

-The shooting occurred at about 11:20 p.m.
-Friday when a man approached a police car and fired through the window at Sgt.
-Sylvia Young, who was sitting in her cruiser at 52nd and Samson streets in west Philadelphia, police said.
+The shooting occurred around 11:20 p.m.
+Friday when Glenn approached a police car and fired through the window at Sgt.
+Sylvia Young, who was sitting in her cruiser at 52nd and Sansom Streets in west Philadelphia, police said.

 No words were exchanged, according to Ross.

 Young, a 19-year veteran of the force, was struck in her left arm and her protective vest.
 She is in stable condition at a hospital, police said.
-Ross said she is talking and is going to be OK.
+Ross said she is talking and will be OK.

 Officers nearby heard the gunfire and responded, chasing down the man as he fled.